Which Parts to Replace

 Pivot Pins

 Unless the pivot pins of the links are clearly bent, they rarely need to be replaced.
 However, if you do need them, the Madrone pins are an excellent replacement.
+Plus, the Madrone AXS pins give the derailleur improved looks!

 When is a derailleur not worth rebuilding?